 Rothman was co-founder of two Feminist Women’s Health Centers, in Los Angeles and Orange County.
 She and Downer shared a down-to-earth sense of humor.
 As a result of their successful demonstrations throughout the United States these “tigers at the gates” helped to influence the Supreme Court’s decision to approve abortion.

-Rose Kushner, diagnosed with breast cancer in 1974, wrote an influential book called Why Me? and opened her Women’s Breast Cancer Advisory Center in 1975, while also chairing the National Women’s Health Network Breast Cancer Task Force.
+Rose Kushner, diagnosed with breast cancer in 1974, wrote an influential book called Breast Cancer: A Personal History and an Investigative Report and opened her Breast Cancer Advisory Center in 1975, while also chairing the National Women’s Health Network Breast Cancer Task Force.
 Kushner, who was given DES during her three pregnancies, became convinced that this was a likely cause of her illness.
-(DES was an estrogen that was given to pregnant women from the 1940s to 1960s in the belief that it would prevent miscarriages.)
+(DES was an estrogen given to pregnant women from the 1940s to 1960s in the belief that it would prevent miscarriages.)
 She grew angrier yet at her doctors when they persuaded her to get implants after her mastectomy (so that she could feel like a “real” woman) and the implants burst.

 Kushner’s parents, the owners of a small shop in Baltimore, died during the Depression when she was very young.
-She was cared for by aunts who had little money and the highlight of her weekends was a social worker who visited with food and clothing.
-In her oral history, taken by Anne Kasper for the Schlesinger Library at Radcliffe College, Kushner recalled that she vowed to be “a social worker for women who have breast cancer.”
-She was brash, brilliant and so driven that, in an unprecedented move, President Jimmy Carter appointed her, a “mere patient,” to the national Cancer Advisory Board, where she defended informed consent, exposed the fallacies in poor-quality research (a skill she learned from Belita Cowan in their work together at the National Women’s Health Network) and stirred up much controversy.
+She was cared for by aunts who had little money, and the highlight of her weekends was a social worker who visited with food and clothing.
+In her oral history, taken by fellow feminist health activist and journalist Anne S. Kasper for the Schlesinger Library at Radcliffe College, Kushner recalled that she vowed to be “a social worker for women who have breast cancer.”
+She was brash, brilliant, and so driven that, in an unprecedented move, President Jimmy Carter appointed her, a “mere patient,” to the national Cancer Advisory Board, where she defended informed consent, exposed the fallacies in poor-quality research (a skill she learned from Belita Cowan in their work together at the National Women’s Health Network), and stirred up much controversy.
 She influenced the fall from grace of the “quick-section biopsy” that Terese Lasser deplored by getting the National Cancer Institute (NCI) to collect and examine old results, which proved alarming.
 It was discovered that in their haste, pathologists had often made false positive diagnoses.
 In other words, because a too hasty diagnosis was made while she was on the operating table, at least one woman in fifteen or twenty who thought she had breast cancer actually did not.
-Kushner’s constant muckraking raised sentiment—and government financing—for the trials that compared lumpectomy to mastectomy, concluding that the lesser surgery was equally effective.
+Kushner’s constant muckraking raised sentiment—and government financing—for the trials that compared lumpectomy and mastectomy, concluding that the lesser surgery was equally effective.

 How this happened has been explained by Risa Denenberg: “I wrote a chapter for the Lesbian Health Book (White and Martinez) on the history of the Lesbian Health Movement, in which I reviewed how the different health movements built on each other’s work.
 I vividly recall going to the FDA sometime in the 1970s to protest experimentation with DES, and the deep irony I felt returning to the FDA in the 1990s with ACT UP to demand speedier drug delivery.
 The women’s caucus of ACT UP put together a huge handbook about the women’s health movement and presented it as a teach-in to a few hundred ACT UP men and I think most of the guys really took the lessons to heart.”

-Denenberg was born in Washington DC in 1950 and raised in an observant, Conservative Jewish family.
-She is a nurse practitioner with a Masters of Nursing degree from Columbia University and before moving to New York spent fifteen years with the Feminist Women’s Health Center in Tallahassee, Florida.
+Denenberg was born in Washington, D.C., in 1950 and raised in an observant, Conservative Jewish family.
+She was a nurse practitioner with a Masters of Nursing degree from Columbia University and before moving to New York spent fifteen years with the Feminist Women’s Health Center in Tallahassee, Florida.
 “Being Jewish and the hope for tikkun olam [repairing the world] is really a foundation for caring about everything that I care about.”

-Florence Haseltine, M.D. did not know she was Jewish until she was eighteen years old.
+Dr. Florence Haseltine did not know she was Jewish until she was eighteen years old.
 As a child she was hyperactive and dyslexic and attended special education classes, where she helped look after the classmates who were severely handicapped.
 She overcame her problems and had a brilliant twenty-year career as director of the Center for Population Research at the National Institutes of Health.
-In 1976 she published a book called Woman Doctor, which is used as a reference in women’s studies courses, illustrating the training experiences and sexual harassment that prevailed before the phenomenon was even recognized.
-In 1990 she founded the Society for Women’s Health Research that advocates for, and funds, research in women’s health.
-Her concern at the time was the lack of research in the areas of contraception and infertility, which had become extremely limited due to the political debates over abortion.
-She was a key figure in influencing the feminist-minded women in Congress to open up the issue of sexism in research for public scrutiny.
-Through her Society for Women’s Health Research she stirred up an enormous amount of press coverage in favor of the Women’s Health Equity Act, which became law in 1993.
+In 1976 she published a book called Woman Doctor, which was used as a reference in women’s studies courses, illustrating the training experiences and sexual harassment that prevailed before the phenomenon was even recognized.
+In 1990 she founded the Society for Women’s Health Research, which advocates for, and funds, research in women’s health.
+Her concern at the time was the lack of research in the areas of contraception and infertility, which had become extremely limited due to political debates over abortion.
+She was a key figure in influencing feminist-minded women in Congress to open up the issue of sexism in research for public scrutiny.
+Through her Society for Women’s Health Research, she stirred up an enormous amount of press coverage in favor of the Women’s Health Equity Act, which became law in 1993.

-We do not yet know what causes may grip us in the future, but the heated controversies on women’s right to “clean” abortions will not go away.
+Heated controversies on women’s right to “clean” abortions are not likely to go away.
 Rebecca Gomperts, a Dutch gynecologist, is also certified in ship navigation.
-Her foundation, Women on Waves, has converted a ship into a reproductive health clinic which offers offshore abortions and other services in international waters to women who cannot obtain them legally in their home country.
+Her foundation, Women on Waves, converted a ship into a reproductive health clinic, which offers offshore abortions and other services in international waters to women who cannot obtain them legally in their home country.
 Gomperts is motivated by her anguish over unnecessary abortion deaths and her sense of justice.
-She points out that twenty-five percent of the world’s population live in places with highly restrictive abortion laws.
+She points out that twenty-five percent of the world’s population lives in places with highly restrictive abortion laws.
 “Twenty million of the fifty-three million abortions every year are performed under unsafe and illegal conditions, resulting in the death of approximately one hundred thousand women annually.
 This is a medical calamity.”